xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 https://www.youtube.com/watch?v=B1p5OlO5tWg
 -->

-paradigms are the concepts used to structure & think about code
+paradigms are the concepts used to structure & to think about code

  <!-- followed by a programming language, the way your code will be structured -->